erik-h/steamcard-dl/README.md

 Steam-Card-Wallpaper-Downloader
 ===============================

-This python script downloads all the steam card wallpapers via http://www.steam.cards/
+This python script downloads all the steam card wallpapers and backgrounds via http://www.steam.cards/

 Requirements
 ===============================